xMarkusSpringerx/generator-steroids/README.md

 ### Available generators

 * `steroids:ng-resource` – generates an AngularJS-based resource using local data.
+* `steroids:ng-scaffold` – generates an Angular.js CRUD scaffold to work with a REST-API.
 * `steroids:example:<exampleName>` – Generates an example demonstrating a Steroids feature.

 ## Installation